bamos/zsh-history-analysis/README.md

 ![](https://github.com/bamos/zsh-history-analysis/raw/master/sample-results/cmd-lengths-full.png)

-This distribution has a long tail: what command was over 100 characters!?
+What command was over 100 characters!?
 `analyze.py` will output the top five commands, and these long commands are from using the full path to an executable, such as the Android ARM cross compiler, as shown in the following output.